People

 Peter Soyster is a PhD candidate in the Clinical Science Program.
 Is it possible to accurately predict when someone will use a drug, hours before they use it?
 If so, could such knowledge be used to improve treatments for substance use disorders?
 Peter’s research employs idiographic methods to understand substance use dynamics and predict future use at an individual level.
 Specifically, he is interested in understanding how biological, psychological, and social factors contribute to momentary decisions to use tobacco and alcohol.
 In his free time, Peter enjoys playing bass guitar and wrestling with his cat.

-Jiyoung Song is a PhD student in Clinical Science at UC Berkeley.
-His research aims to create a personalized modular treatment protocol by identifying and leveraging between and within individual differences in the formation and maintenance of psychopathology, specifically in the context of external stressors such as homophobia experienced by the LGBTQ+ community.
+Jiyoung Song is a PhD candidate in Clinical Science at UC Berkeley.
+His research aims to leverage intensive longitudinal methods to investigate sleep’s role as a transdiagnostic mechanism in precipitating and perpetuating psychopathology in the psychosocial context of minority stressors and resilience.
 He is also interested in studying how to best disseminate evidence-based treatments to community health clinics outside of research settings.
-In his free time, he is in constant search for portrait subjects.
+In his free time, you will often find him hiking in the woods with his dog, Bucky.

 Kelly Dombek is a PhD student in the Clinical Science Program.
 Kelly's research focuses on the dynamic relations between physiological states and emotional experience, with the aim of integrating and leveraging this data to individualize psychosocial interventions for mood, anxiety, and stress-related disorders.
 Outside of the lab, Kelly can often be found browsing the philosophy section of Half Price Books on Shattuck Ave, rewatching The Sopranos, or taking a nap.